supernuper/DL_project/README.md

 ## Background
 In this project, the goal is to explore the impact of unfreezing different numbers of layers in a ResNet50 model when training on the CIFAR-100 dataset.
 The approach involves six distinct steps, where progressively more layers of ResNet50 are unfrozen during training.
-Initially, only one layer is unfrozen, allowing the rest of the network to remain fixed.
+Initially, only one layer is unfrozen, allowing the rest of the network to remain fixed (Also known as feature extraction).
 In subsequent steps,three, six, twelve, fifteen, and finally, twenty-five layers are unfrozen.
 This strategy enables a gradual adaptation of the network to the CIFAR-100 dataset, starting from a heavily pre-trained using only feature extraction on the model and moving towards a more fine-tuned version.